Itaxh1/Itaxh1/README.md

 ## 👋 Hi there!
 I'm Ashwin Kumar Uma Sankar
-Welcome to my GitHub profile!
-I'm a passionate **Software Developer** and **Data Enthusiast** with a strong foundation in Computer Science and a knack for creating impactful, scalable solutions.

-## 📝 Summary

 🚀 **Software Engineer (Backend and Frontend)** with 3+ years of experience in building efficient,
     real-time applications using **Java**, **Node.js**, **Angular** , **NextJs**, **React**,**Spring Boot**, and **AWS**.
     Proven track record in optimizing system performance, enhancing user engagement, and integrating seamless solutions.

 🛠️ A **Full-Stack Developer** and **DevOps enthusiast** skilled in crafting scalable applications,
      optimizing systems, and exploring innovative solutions in **Machine Learning**, **Data Analytics**, and **Cybersecurity**.